 America and the oldest in the nation.

-To apply, please contact our dedicated admission counselor Shannon Agredo, MBA at 412.578.6383 or firstname.lastname@example.org
+If you have questions, please contact our dedicated admission counselor, Shannon Agredo, MBA, at 412.578.6383 or firstname.lastname@example.org.

 The UPMC School of Perfusion accepts up to 20 students per year.
 There are two general populations of students who may apply for admission to the program: Carlow University undergraduate students who meet all program prerequisites at Carlow and students who already hold a bachelor degree and have met all program prerequisites.
 In other words, you don't have to be a Carlow biology major to get your MS in Cardiovascular Perfusion.